 Further information and guidance is available on the Pension Protection Fund's website at www.pensionprotectionfund.org.uk.
-Alternatively you can write to the Pension Protection Fund at Renaissance, 12 Dingwall Road, Croydon, Surrey, CR0 2NA.
+Alternatively, you can email the Pension Protection Fund at information@ppf.gsi.gov.uk or write to them at Renaissance, 12 Dingwall Road, Croydon, Surrey CR0 2NA.